 Module Co-ordinators should work collaboratively with colleagues to ensure parity of provision between English and Welsh language provision.

 Programme Directors are responsible for ensuring that assessments across the programme as a whole are authentic, inclusive, diverse and robust.
 They must ensure that students are exposed to appropriate and relevant formative assessment to enable their development.
 Programme Directors will also lead the coherent scheduling of assessments across the programme to ensure workload is balanced and there are no ‘pinch points’ or deadline bunching for students.

 Faculty/School SAILS Representative(s)

-Faculty/School SAILS representatives, in liaison with Directors of Learning and Teaching, will monitor the inclusivity and accessibility of assessment, and work with Module Co-ordinators and Programme Directors to ensure assessment is inclusive.
+Faculty/School SAILS representatives, in liaison with School Education Leads, will monitor the inclusivity and accessibility of assessment, and work with Module Co-ordinators and Programme Directors to ensure assessment is inclusive.

 Boards of Studies

 Boards of Studies review the assessment provision annually to ensure it is sufficiently inclusive, varied and balanced for students.
 Boards of Studies review and approve any new methods of assessment proposed, and ensure that students receive sufficient formative assessment for these new methods.
 Boards of Studies will also oversee learning, teaching and assessment parity between English and Welsh medium provision.
 In addition, Boards of Studies will be responsible for monitoring Policy implementation and feedback response times, and reporting these to the Faculty/School Education Committee.

 Faculty/School Academic Disability Co-ordinators are responsible for providing advice, guidance and support for staff and students within their Faculty/School on inclusive/alternative/adjusted approaches to assessment, and liaising with Inclusive Student Support Services to ensure students receive the support to which they are entitled.